Mold and UV Lights in HVAC: Do They Work?

 Even dead mold can pose a problem.
 Mold fragments and byproducts like mycotoxins can remain in your system and continue to affect health.
 That's why professional mold testing and remediation are key if you suspect a contamination issue.

-📞 Considering UV or IR Lights for Your HVAC?
+📞 Considering UV Lights for Your HVAC?
 Have Mold Concerns?

 Call 832-280-4747 or schedule an HVAC mold assessment at www.moldconsultantgrp.com